 SEO is a loaded acronym that encompasses many aspects of search engine optimization.
 Everything from XML sitemap submissions to blog post publishing falls under the SEO umbrella.

-As a result, HVAC-Plumber SEO Webmasters breaks down SEO components into six main categories, keywords, content, links, on-page, technical, and local.
+As a result, HVAC-Plumber SEO Webmasters breaks down SEO components into seven main categories: keywords, content, links, on-page, technical, AI, and local.

 Keywords

 Keywords are the foundation of SEO because your efforts must target terms and phrases that HVAC consumers search for online.
-Therefore, neglecting keyword research may render the rest of your SEO campaign worthless.
+Therefore, neglecting keyword research undermines your broader SEO campaign.

-Keyword research tools like Moz Keyword Explorer and SEMRush can help you build a list of targeted keywords based on search volume, difficulty, and user intent.
+Keyword research tools like Ahrefs, Moz Keyword Explorer, and SEMRush can help you build a list of targeted keywords based on search volume, difficulty, and user intent.

 Keyword Volume